aaboungab/binance_python_kafka/README.md

 # Python, Binance & Kafka
-This repo contains python scripts for interacting with Kafka cluster and producing avro binance data of various crypto currencies
+This repo contains python scripts for interacting with Kafka cluster and producing Avro Binance data of various crypto currencies/

 ## Prerequisites